 - If an expense is negative due to refunds, etc., submit a Unique Situation report to your database review with justification.
-Farms with unexplained negative whole farm expenses will be deleted. - If major unpaid resources are provided to the operation by a family member, it is recommended to include a charge for the estimated value of those resources (hired labor, custom hire, machine lease, land rent for ex.) with an offsetting personal income entry to balance cash. - If expenses were deducted from sales of grain, livestock, or livestock products, include the gross sales as income and include all expenses for trucking, commission association dues, and marketing fees here.
+Farms with unexplained negative whole farm expenses will be deleted. - If major unpaid resources are provided to the operation by a family member, it is recommended to include a charge for the estimated value of those resources (hired labor, custom hire, machine lease, land rent for ex.) with an offsetting personal income entry to balance cash.
+Or include a value for Accounts Payable Forgiven for a particular expense (found in Accrual Adjustments to Expenses data entry).
+(See page 17 for more information.) - If expenses were deducted from sales of grain, livestock, or livestock products, include the gross sales as income and include all expenses for trucking, commission association dues, and marketing fees here.